volodymyrprokopyuk/kotlin-sdp/README.md

 their concrete classes.
 Abstract Factory abstracts and encapsulates the creation of a suite of products for a given platform/family that the system depends on<br/>
 **How**. `AbstractFactory` interface provides methods for creating all kinds of products for a given platform/family.
-The client works only with the `AbstractFactory` and the `Product` interfaces.
+Client works only with the `AbstractFactory` and the `Product` interfaces.
 The concrete implementations of the `AbstractFactory` interface are singletons<br/>
 **Example**.
 The system depends on a `Letter`=`Product` and a `Resume`=`Product` instances.
 The system uses a `DocumentCreator`=`AbstractFactory` for creating the concrete `Letter` and `Resume` instances from the two families: